 Claiborne Academy is a private, non-profit, non-denominational school of academic excellence offering grades Pre-K3 through the twelfth grade (K3-12).
 The school is accredited by the State of Louisiana and the Mississippi Association of Independent Schools.
 CA also holds Brumfield-Dodd status and participates in the State of Louisiana TOPS tuition program.
 The school's purpose is to develop to the fullest possible extent, in a safe and secure environment, the talents and potential of its students so that they may be useful and productive citizens in their communities and our nation.
-To achieve this end, CA maintains scholastic and co-curricular standards at a very high level as indicated by the school's mission statement: Claiborne Academy was established to provide a setting for academic excellence primarily through a college-preparatory curriculum.
-It should be noted that academic achievement is limited only by one's own ability, motivation, or dedication.
+To achieve this end, CA maintains scholastic and co-curricular standards at a very high level as indicated by the school's mission statement: Claiborne Academy's mission is to develop to the fullest possible extent the talents and abilities of all students.
+In partnership with families and the community, our goal is to create relevant learning opportunities for students so that they may be productive, normal citizens in their communities and the nation.
+Therefore, Claiborne Academy provides a college preparatory curriculum, in a Christian environment, while maintaining the highest levels of scholastic and extracurricular standards afforded to its students.